juicedata/juicefs/docs/en/reference/command_reference.md

 #### Options

 `--file value, -f value`<br />
-file containing a list of paths
+file containing a list of paths (each line is a file path)

 `--threads value, -p value`<br />
 number of concurrent workers (default: 50)